-Subsection (c)(8)(A) requires employers to install cleanable solid partitions at fixed work locations where it is not possible to maintain the physical distancing requirement at all times that effectively reduce aerosol transmission between the employee and other persons.
 The subsection is necessary to reduce employee exposure to potentially infectious material that may contain the virus that causes COVID-19.
 Potentially infectious material most commonly results from person(s) exhaling, vocalizing, coughing, or sneezing.
+The exception recognizes that when employees are protected against COVID-19 by means other than physical distancing, partitions are less significant.

-Subsection (c)(8)(B) requires employers to maximize the quantity of outside air provided to the extent feasible, for buildings with mechanical or natural ventilation, except in cases when the United States EPA Air Quality Index is greater than 100 for any air pollutant, or if letting in outdoor air would cause a hazard to employees.
+Subsection (c)(8)(B) requires employers to maximize the quantity of outside air provided to the extent feasible, for buildings with mechanical or natural ventilation, except in cases when the United States Environmental Protection Agency (U.S. EPA) Air Quality Index is greater than 100 for any air pollutant, or if maximizing outdoor air would cause a hazard to employees.

-This subsection is necessary to reduce employee exposure to COVID-19 in the workplace, as increased ventilation reduces the concentration of potentially infectious material in the indoor air.
+This subsection is necessary to reduce employee exposure to COVID-19 in the workplace, as increased ventilation reduces the concentration of potentially infectious material in the indoor air.29

-Subsection (c)(8)(C) requires employers to implement cleaning and disinfecting procedures in their workplace.
+Subsection (c)(8)(C) requires employers to implement cleaning and disinfecting procedures in their workplace, with specific requirements after there has been a COVID-19 case.

-This subsection is necessary to reduce employee exposure to COVID-19, as potentially infectious material may be present on surfaces that have not been cleaned and disinfected.
-The provisions of this subsection are designed to reduce transmission of COVID-19 that may occur after an employee touches a contaminated surface, then touches their eyes, nose, or mouth.
+This subsection is necessary to reduce employee exposure to COVID-19, as potentially infectious material may be present on surfaces that have not been cleaned and disinfected, particularly surfaces recently used by a COVID-19 case.30 The provisions of this subsection are designed to reduce transmission of COVID-19 that may occur after an employee touches a contaminated surface, then touches their eyes, nose, or mouth.